FUTURE LEADERS, THE UNDERPRIVILEGED CHILDREN'S CENTRE, GHANA

 Future Leaders Underprivileged Children’s Centre in Ghana is based just outside Ghana’s capital city, Accra, and offers education and support to children living in poverty.
 The centre currently helps approximately 350 children and young people who would, under their current circumstances, not get the opportunity to attend school.
 The centre teaches early years and primary education classes, runs five football teams and has two enterprise centres for hairdressing and seam stressing.
 The charity also raises money to send children to Junior High school once they have completed the primary education programme delivered at the centre.

-Lordswood Girls’ school have supported this small charity for the past eight years and have been instrumental in funding the continuation of its good work.
+Lordswood Girls’ school have supported this small charity for the past 10 years and have been instrumental in funding the continuation of its good work.
 Students at Lordswood have generously taken part in fundraising activities such as non-uniform days, cinema evenings, sponsored walks, making crafts for sale, penny collections and parents are invited to take part in our termly family quiz evenings and annual fashion shows.
 The money raised at these events goes directly to the charity and is used to cover the running costs of the centre, for example, the teachers’ wages, exercise books and new uniforms.